Do You Need Insurance With A Learner's Permit

 GETTING YOUR OWN CAR INSURANCE POLICY.

 While the most cost-efficient method is being added to a parent’s policy, if that is not an option, new drivers are still able to buy their own insurance policy.
+Buying your own insurance policy could be your only option if:

 • You have your permit as adult